Graphics Adventure Games

 I know, how dare a company want to make as much money as possible while putting in as little effort as possible. :)

 Sierra used the IBM PC as their master platform from 1984 onwards.
-People talked about how amazing their graphics were and yet it wasn't until 1990 that Sierra made an adventure game whose graphics could be compared with Defender of the Crown of 1986.
+Clueless computer game journalism ranted and raved about how amazing Sierra's graphics were -- even going so far as to call Sierra games "3D" when in actual fact they are 2D games -- and yet it wasn't until 1990 that Sierra made an adventure game whose graphics could be compared with Defender of the Crown of 1986.

 No comments: